 To make a complaint against a business please contact us:

-If as a consumer you directly affected by the actions of a business, we will usually ask that you try and address the situation directly with the business first (if you haven’t done so already) in order to allow the business the opportunity to act in accordance with their obligations to you.
+If you are directly affected by the actions of a business, we will usually ask that you try and address the situation directly with the business first (if you haven’t done so already) in order to allow the business the opportunity to act in accordance with their obligations to you.
 If you are uncertain of what your consumer rights are in a particular situation we will advise you on what these should be, based on the account that you give us.
 When contacting a business with a complaint we recommend that you try and maintain as calm as possible in order not to sever relationships, as this will help to achieve the best possible outcomes for you.

 If a Business fails to adequately refrain from causing consumer harm the OFT may make a reference to the OFT Commission who may issue the business with appropriate Enforcement Order.